-As Development Assistant, Evan provides administrative and fundraising support to the development department, including researching, tracking, creating reports for fundraising activities, and creating written and visual content for the organization’s print and digital communications.
+As Membership Manager, Evan provides administrative and fundraising support to the development department, including researching, tracking, creating reports for fundraising activities, and creating written and visual content for the organization’s print and digital communications.

 I grew up in Evansville, where conservation was a core part of daily life.
 Concerned community members have spent decades protecting our trees, lakes, wetlands, and trout streams.